 CM 3325.
 Cases in Organizational Communication.
 3 Semester Hours.

-An examination of modern approaches to management at both the micro and macro levels.
+An examination of modern approaches to organizational communication at both the micro and macro levels.
 The micro level of analysis emphasizes such topics as perception, motivation, and attitudes.
 The macro level of analysis emphasizes such topics as organizational design and structure, organizational culture, and decision-making.
 The dynamic interaction of these two levels includes topics such as leadership, groups, and job stress.
-Also to be emphasized are contemporary issues such as diversity, ethics, and globalization will also be emphasized.
-(Formerly SE3325).
+Contemporary issues such as diversity, ethics, and globalization will also be emphasized.

 CM 3331.
 Free Lance Writing.
 3 Semester Hours.

 Study and analysis of prose, poetry, and dramatic literature for the purpose of developing the ability to coordinate voice and thought in both informal and formal interpretative reading.
 (Formerly SE3331) Recommended prerequisite: CM/SE 1341.